 A quota of 20 applies to this subject.
 This subject is normally taught in Indonesia as a University of Melbourne Overseas Subject with our partner institution the University of Gadjah Mada.
-In 2020, due to international travel restrictions, the subject will still be taught but online (or in a blended learning format) in accordance with University policies.
+In 2021, due to international travel restrictions, the subject will still be taught but online.
 The subject will still involve Masters students from Melbourne as well as Masters students and staff from our partner university in Indonesia.
 The subject includes various guest lectures from Indonesian scholars and will be taught in a blended mode (including seminar pre-recordings, direct zoom lectures, active discussions and hands-on virtual classroom exercises via break-out rooms).

 This subject uses a comparative approach to analyse key areas of contemporary social policy, with a focus on the reform strategies that emerged over the 1990s.
 The subject examines the different social policy responses that have characterised these strategies, and considers ways of evaluating policy models in key areas.
 It engages with social policy in Australia, Europe and North America, emerging social policy in Asia, as well as with the increasing role of international organizations.
 The subject focuses on key policy areas, drawn from family policy, health policy, employment policy, ageing and urban policies.

 Enrolment is by competitive application.
 The subject coordinator will choose successful applicants based on the criteria outlined below and establish a ranked waitlist of unsuccessful applicants.